FlabIt/guardians/README.md

 }
 ```

-You can also validate a value and pass it into another method or use it directly after succesful validation using the `PassThroughNon...` guardians:
+You can also validate a value and pass it into another method or use it directly after successful validation:

 ```cs
 using FlabIt.Guardians;